ShapeShifter499/LG_v30-LineageOS_Manifest/README.md

 export CCACHE_COMPRESS=1

 #### Monitor CCACHE being used, run from root of source.
-$ watch -n1 -d prebuilts/misc/linux-x86/ccache/ccache -s
+$ watch -n1 -d ccache -s

 ### SuperSU Root
 Home builders that want to bake su back into the ROM can use the command ‘export WITH_SU=true’ prior to building.